Tag Archives: gaited horse

 Why do naturally gaited horses pace?

-Other reasons the naturally gaited horse paces are the horse feels blocked by a tense or stiff rider and riding in a saddle that pinches and causes the horse to tense and hollow its back.
-In either case the horse is unable to naturally swing its back resulting in pace or stepping pace.
-Learning a balanced riding position and riding in comfortable, well-fitting equipment is a must.
+Other reasons naturally gaited horses pace are the horse feels blocked by a tense or stiff rider or riding in a saddle that pinches and causes the horse to tense, braces and hollows its back leading to pace.
+Learning a balanced riding position and riding in comfortable, well-fitting saddle is a must for smooth gaits.

 Another reason a naturally gaited horse paces is a weak back, loading their shoulders, and disengaging the hind leg steps (not tracking up under their body mass with the hind leg steps).
 Teaching the horse how to perform a shoulder-in on a circle can transform pace into a four-beat walk while also suppling and strengthening the back and hind leg steps.